-Unfortunately, understanding whether your insurance will cover water damage can be extremely complicated.
-Generally speaking, most insurance policies will cover water damage that is sudden and accidental unless the water touches the ground first.
+Unfortunately, understanding whether homeowners insurance covers water damage can be extremely complicated.
+Generally speaking, most insurance policies will cover water damage that is sudden and accidental.

-Basically, this means the water damage needed to be caused by an unexpected event.
+Basically, this means an unexpected event needs to cause water damage.
 There were no previous signs of a potential problem and the damage occurred abruptly and without warning.

-In order to protect yourself from the expense of water damage, check what type of coverage your policy includes.
-You should also review your insurance policy every year.
+In order to protect yourself from the expense of water damage, check what is covered in your homeowners insurance policy at least once a year.
 If you have questions about your policy, contact your insurance agent for a detailed explanation of your coverage.

 Personal Property Coverage